 Education, among others, has evolved through time.
 Recently, as education considered having flexible learning options, teachers and students are quite adamant about it.
 Computer-assisted teaching strategies have come into view!

-Thus, it’s about time to capture the intense difference between online learning and classroom learning!
+It’s about time to capture the intense difference between online learning and classroom learning!

 Which is better?
 I find myself asking.
 Will the new paradigm of learning still allow me to make a difference in my student’s life?